usccolumbia/matdiffusion/README.md

 ```

 5) Train Diffusion-BERT:

+run python word_freq.py

-python word_freq.py to get the frequency in the text corpus
+to get the frequency in the text corpus

+run run.sh
-'run.sh' for unconditional generation
+for unconditional generation

 6) Sampling from Diffusion-BERT:
 Pass the path to the checkpoint obtained during training to predict.py to unconditionally sample from DiffusionBERT.